“If I could teach one thing to the next generation, it would be that no one should accept the status quo.”

 Dr. Daurene Lewis comes from a long line of doers.
 Born and raised in Annapolis Royal, Nova Scotia, she’s a seventh generation descendent of Black Loyalists who settled in the town in 1783.
 Among her ancestors is Rose Fortune, a Philadelphian who became the first female police officer in North America.

 Daurene has proudly upheld her family’s legacy of hard work and tremendous accomplishment.
-She’s already had several careers, including becoming the first black mayor in Nova Scotia and the first female black mayor in North America.
+She’s already had several careers, including becoming the first black mayor in Nova Scotia and the first female black mayor in Canada.
 As she says, “Idle is a four-letter word.”

 A remarkable pedigree

 Daurene’s background is far from ordinary.
 In fact, she was featured in the National Film Board (NFB) documentary Black Mother Black Daughter, both for the extraordinary life she leads and the incredible family history that precedes her.
 She grew up learning about the impressive achievements of her ancestors and seeing firsthand the solid work ethic and ambition of her immediate family.
 Her mother and father were professionals—a teacher and entrepreneur, respectively—and the unspoken expectation was that Daurene and her two elder siblings would continue their studies after high school.

 “The discussions at the supper table weren’t about what we would be doing when we finished high school,” says Daurene.
 “They were about what university we’d go to or what we would take in university… It never crossed our minds that we would ever do anything except go on to post-secondary education.”